meteor/meteor/CONTRIBUTING.md

 ### Proposing your change

 You'll have the best chance of getting a change into core if you can build consensus in the community for it or if it is listed in the [roadmap](https://github.com/meteor/meteor/blob/devel/Roadmap.md).
-Start by creating a well specified feature request as a Github issue, in the [meteor/meteor-feature-requests](https://github.com/meteor/meteor-feature-requests) repository.
+Start by creating a well specified Discussion [here](https://github.com/meteor/meteor/discussions).

 Help drive discussion and advocate for your feature on the Github ticket (and perhaps the forums).
 The higher the demand for the feature and the greater the clarity of it's specification will determine the likelihood of a core contributor prioritizing your feature by flagging it with the `ready` label.